Why are silicon steel sheets used for motor cores? Couldn't we just use a solid piece of iron?

 ·For 50Hz power-frequency motors: Since the frequency f is low, a thickness of 0.50mm can be used, resulting in low costs.

-·For 400 Hz variable-frequency motors: Since f has increased by a factor of 8, f² has increased by a factor of 64.
-Therefore, it’s essential to use thinner laminations of either 0.35 mm or 0.2 mm.
+·For 400 Hz variable-frequency motors: Since f has increased by a factor of 8, f² has increased by a factor of 64; therefore, it is essential to use thinner laminations of either 0.35 mm or 0.2 mm.

 ·For high-speed motors (>1000 Hz): If f² exceeds 400 times, only an ultra-thin sheet of 0.10 mm can effectively control losses.